Skip to content

 A fair credit score is a middle ground, signalling to lenders that you've generally managed your finances well but have had some past issues with payments.

 While lenders may still view you as a risk, a fair credit score doesn't mean an automatic mortgage rejection.
-With a fair credit score, you might not get the most competitive rates, but you can still find mortgage lenders who will offer you a deal.
+With a fair credit score, you might not get the most competitive rates, but you can still usually find mortgage lenders which will offer you a deal.

 Why should you check your credit history?